GroupBulletinBoard-Epoch/GroupBulletinBoard/README.md

 This is a fork of the original GroupBulletinBoard addon—originally built as a Classic/TBC solution—now customized for the EpochWoW private server.
 This version supports Epoch’s custom dungeons.

+When you download the .zip, unpack the folder into your /interface/addons folder, and ensure the title is GroupBulletinBoard (not GroupBulletinBoard-Main)

 ## Based on

 - Port contributions by [fondlez](https://github.com/fondlez/GroupBulletinBoard)